hackman/Fortress/README.md

 Right now, the tool supports only TCP with UDP to be added soon.
 It checks conns only in either SYN_RECV or ESTABLISHED states to prevent either resource exhaustion or service interruption(flood).

+# How does it work?

+Fortress parses `/proc/net/tcp`(the tcp states provided by the Linux kernel) every second and also checks the load of the machine from `/proc/loadavg`.

+It first creates a list of connections for the monitored ports.
+Then based on the configuration(high_load, low_conns, high_cons, syn_recv_conns) it decides if an IP has to be blocked.

+It uses an external [shell script](fortress-block.sh), that can be modified by the administrator, to block IPs.

+With the default configuration, Fortress will look for syn flood conns all the time.
+These are IPs sending more then 20 TCP packets with SYN flag set.
+This means that at a single moment, this IP has tried to open more then 20(syn_recv_conns) simultaneous connections to the server.

+It will also check established connections.
+These are connections that already have the TCP 3-way handshake finished and application is expected to handle them.
+When the load is below the high limit(high_load), the number of simultaneous connections from a single IP has to be above 50(low_conns) in order to get blocked.
+When the load is above the high limit(high_load), the number of simultaneous connections from a single IP has to be above 30(high_conns) in order to get blocked.

 # Configuration
 Configuration, by default is expected to be in `/etc/fortress/fortress.conf`.
 We have tried to provide enough comments in there to reduce the need for separate documentation.